The Amazing benefits of ginger

 The warming and invigorating health benefits of ginger have been widely researched (1) and include:

-Circulation: Ginger stimulates circulation, helping to warm up the inner body as well as cold extremities such as hands and feet.
+• Ginger stimulates circulation, helping to warm up the inner body as well as cold extremities such as hands and feet.

-Supports the immune system: Ginger supports immunity, the lungs and respiratory system and may help to clear congestion.
+• Ginger supports immunity, the lungs and respiratory system and may help to clear congestion.

-How we grow, source and harvest our high quality ginger
+How we grow our highest quality ginger

 Or make a raw ginger appetiser to stimulate digestion and support the absorption of food.
 Take 5 cm of fresh peeled ginger and cut into thin slices.
 Squeeze the juice of either half a lime or lemon and the sprinkle on half a teaspoon of sea salt then mix.
 Allow to marinate for an hour then eat a couple of slices 15 minutes before meals.